-Following, the period of thesis only, where a student has not submitted, in normal circumstances, he/she will be re-enrolled on the full thesis module (at the appropriate thesis weighting in CATS points) at the prevailing rate.
+Following, the period of thesis only, where a student has not submitted, in normal circumstances, he/she will be enrolled as a postgraduate research student and charged monthly, at the prevailing postgraduate rate until submission of their thesis.
 Should exceptional circumstances apply, approval not to charge the fee must be given by both the Director of Academic and Student Affairs and the Director of Finance, or their nominees.